tchapi/tuneefy2/README.md

 ##### Merging aggressively

 The `aggressive` parameter allows to merge tracks without taking the album name into account.
-This works for a majority of scenarios since it's quite rare that an artist released two tracks with exactly the same name, but it can confuse **live** or **acoustic** versions, for instance.
+This works for a majority of scenarios since it's quite rare that an artist released two tracks with exactly the same name, but it can sometimes confuse **live** or **edit** versions, for instance.

+Acoustic versions, covers or remix should be correctly differentiated even if you merge aggressively.

 - - -